 Last time, you learned how to make passive sentences: 観光客に道を聞かれました (I was asked the way by a tourist).
-The particle に works to indicate the action taker in this context.
-In other words, subjects and action takers are different in passive sentences.
+The particle に works to indicate the doer in this context.
+In other words, subjects and doers are different in passive sentences.
 In this lesson, you will tackle a similar structure: causative sentences.

 Explanation for How Japanese Causative Form Works